 Drs.
-Meena Said (left) and Marjorie Fine perform a parathyroidectomy operation at UCLA Medical Center, Santa Monica.
+Meena Said (left) and Marjorie Fine perform a parathyroidectomy operation at UCLA Health - Santa Monica Medical Center.

 Marjorie Fine, MD’75 (RES ’80), was the first woman to complete the general surgical residency at UCLA.
 She practiced in Santa Monica in a single-specialty group until joining the UCLA surgical faculty in 2012.
 Since 1992, Dr. Fine has volunteered on the admissions committee for the David Geffen School of Medicine at UCLA.
-She was chief of surgery at UCLA Medical Center, Santa Monica and general-surgery section chief at Providence Saint John’s Health Center in Santa Monica, California.
+She was chief of surgery at UCLA Health - Santa Monica Medical Center and general-surgery section chief at Providence Saint John’s Health Center in Santa Monica, California.
 She now works part time and lives locally.

 For the last decade, first as a volunteer and then as a nondenominational mission leader, I have brought volunteer teams of specialty surgeons, nurses, anesthesiologists and lay volunteers to underserved foreign provinces to deliver direct patient care.
 In these settings, there is no infrastructure, no paperwork and no committees; patients in need of surgical care are the only requirement.